OrienteerBAP/Orienteer-Guidebook/managing_users.md

 ##Managing perspectives

 A perspective is the part of the database a user can view.

-It is a set of
-Available perspectives are bound to user roles.
+It defines the list of sections on the Navigation pane.
+A list of available perspectives is defined for each user role.
 To view the **Perspectives** page, on the navigation pane, click **Perspectives**.
+For each perspective, you can add properties, each defining a new section on the navigation pane.
+Properties have following attributes:
+* **Name**
+* **Perspective item**
+* **Perspective** is a list of perspectives in which a section will show on the navigation pane.
+You can copy properties between perspectives; for this enter the property editing page and add perspectives to this attribute.
+* **Icon** ...
+* **Url** sets the page that will show when you click the section on a navigation pane.

 ##Managing roles